 Keep in mind that people often experience phobias, including emetophobia, in different ways.
-For example, you may worry more about vomiting yourself, while others might worry more about seeing others throw up.
+For example, you may worry more about vomiting yourself than seeing others vomit.

 In addition, people with specific phobias are usually aware that their reaction to the object of their phobia isn’t typical.
 For example, you might do everything in your power to avoid eating food cooked by someone else, but you know this isn’t how most people live.

 This knowledge generally isn’t helpful and often just makes the experience more distressing.
-It can also lead to feelings of shame, causing you to closely guard your symptoms from others.
+It can also lead to feelings of shame, causing you to hide your symptoms from others.

-Specific phobias often develop after an incident involving the feared thing.
+Specific phobias often develop after a specific incident.
+The incident

 In the context of emetophobia, this might involve: